 Anxiety or worry is the body’s way of helping you.
-It is widely believed stress activates our innate ‘fight or flight’ instinct.
+Stress activates our innate fight or flight instinct.
 From getting you ready to freeze flight or fight a ‘bear’ or some real danger.
-When our ancestors needed to escape from some grizzly creature the ‘fight or flight’ response kicked in.
+When our ancestors needed to escape from some grizzly creature the fight or flight response kicked in.
 But often in today’s world, there is no actual danger and the thought must be challenged.

 So here are five practical steps to help stop panic and anxiety attacks.

 - The first step is to Breathe in the square pattern 10 times to switch nervous systems (from Sympathetic fight and flight to Parasympathetic Rest & Digest).
 When you do this inhale and exhale in equal proportions, and create a box with your breathing.
 So using the square breathing pattern is: Imagine a square.
 Doing this, breathe in 2, 3, 4 and draw the first line of the square breathe out 2, 3, 4.
 Breathe in 2, 3, 4, draw the line of the square, Hold 2,3,4.
 Breathe out 2, 3, 4, Hold 2, 3, 4. (repeat 9 more times).
 See the above video.

 - Challenge the thought.
 Is it real?
 What is really going on in your environment right now – look at it, go from WHAT IF…to WHAT IS.
 Look at your physical surroundings, people you are actually with, the task you have to do right now, The antidote to anxiety/worry/panic is not positive thinking.it is accurate thinking.
 So what is accurate and truthful in this very moment?